Material-CMS/material-cms/README.md

 npm install
 # Copy local.example.js to data and add a individual session secret to be able to login
 cp local.example.js data/local.js

+# (Optional) Start mongodb and redis with docker for development purposes
+npm run dev:docker:up

 # Replace USERNAME with your individual name and add it to admin group; prompts for password
 node app.js apostrophe-users:add USERNAME admin
 # Go go go!
 npm start

 # Open Browser "http://localhost:3000/login" to login with your user to add content
 ```